ychleee/SemanticsProseminarPaper/Korean Evidential -te- Inference from Direct Evidence.md

 >	- contrary to what we saw in Section 2.2 and 2.3: ==-te- may also introduce the inferential evidential presupposition, even without any tense.==

 ### 4.2 -te- as epistemic modal (2010)
-> Lee(2010) shows that the semantic behavior of -te- is similar to that of epistemic moals.
+>[!note] Lee(2010) shows that the semantic behavior of -te- is similar to that of epistemic moals.

 1. First, the negation of the prejacent in the immediately following sentence is infelicitous (Lee 2010: 296):